panos-kosmidis/protos/test/readme.md

 To run a single test suite:

-    vows --spec

-You can also run tests manually using vows:

     vows --spec test/unit/application.js

 Tests are independent from each other.
 You can run them in groups, following any order or individually to focus on specific areas.